-Backcountry permits are required for all overnight activities within the Kluane Icefields area of the park.
+Backcountry permits / registration are required for all overnight activities within the Kluane Icefields area of the park.

-Upon completing a trip, hikers must check back in with the park (either by phone or at the self-registration box).
+Upon completing your trip, you must check back in with the park (either by phone or at the self-registration box).
 If you fail to deregister you may be financially responsible for the search for your group.

-From May 17 to September 22, 2019 you can register for overnight trips into the park at the visitor centre.
-Please arrive at the centre an hour before closing times to give staff time to process your permit.
+From May 15 to September 27, 2020 you can register for overnight trips into the park at the visitor centres.
+Please arrive an hour before closing to give staff time to process your permit.

 To save time during the registration process you can use the Pre-Registration form.
 You will still need to complete your registration at the visitor centre in Haines Junction, but submitting your information ahead of time will speed up that process.